sparsick/infra-testing-talk/README.md

 # infra-testing-talk
-You can find here the slides and the sample code of my talk "Testen von und mit Infrastruktur - 'Integration testing done right ;)'" that I presented on Magdeburger Developer Days at 21st May 2019.
+You can find here the slides and the sample code of my talk "Testing and Infrastructure'" that I presented on Gr8Conf in Copenhagen at 27th May 2019.

 ## Simulate Infrastructure in Software Tests